mahsuniguler/mahsuniguler/README.md

 - 👋 Hi, I’m Mahsuni
-- 👀 I’m interested in Python
+- 👀 I’m interested in Python and C#
 - 🌱 I’m currently learning Python Data Analysis
 - 💞️ I’m looking to collaborate on Python Data Analysis
 - 📫 How to reach me Linkedin